-You may light with a Brachah from after Plag Haminchah, but make sure the lights will burn a half hour after nightfall.
+You may light with a Brochoh from after P'lag HaMinchah, but make sure the lights will burn for a half hour after nightfall.

 Once it's time to light, you can't work, sit down to eat a meal, or even learn Torah, until you light.
 If you're out visiting, go home to light the Menorah.
 (An overnight guest lights in his host's home.)